sthagen/oasis-open-openc2-yuuki/README.md

 ## Examples

-An example Consumer utilizing different transport protocols, as well as sample Producer scripts have been provided in the `examples` directory.
+An example Consumer utilizing different transport protocols, as well as sample Producer scripts are provided in the `examples` directory.

 To demonstrate the OpenC2 Consumer, Yuuki can use its Transport functions to send messages as a basic OpenC2 Producer.
 However, if you have another method of sending OpenC2 Commands, Yuuki should work with them as well, with the proper connection info.